Learning Math Reasoning from Self-Sampled Correct and Partially-Correct Solutions: Conclusion

 \section{Conclusion}

-We propose to let a program synthesis model sample additional program solutions for each specification and learn from the self-sampled programs that are correct or partially-correct.
+We propose to let pretrained language models sample additional solutions for each problem and learn from the self-sampled solutions that are correct or partially-correct.
 We define partial correctness by tracing and matching intermediate execution states.
-We experiment on different math programming tasks and show that such partially-correct programs can help more efficient exploration of the program space and provide useful learning signal, which improves the \patk performance.
-Overall, our proposed method can improve \patk from 3.1\% to 12.3\% compared to learning from a single program with MLE, and such improvement also generalizes to different model sizes.
+We experiment on different math reasoning tasks and show that such partially-correct solutions can help more efficient exploration of the solution space and provide useful learning signal, which improves the \patk performance.
+Overall, our proposed method can improve \patk from 3.1\% to 12.3\% compared to learning from a single solution with MLE.